patrickdappollonio/dotenv/README.md

 # since the command is already set in the dotenv file, you
 # don't need to specify it like "dotenv -e=kubectl kubectl get pods"
 ```

+If `$DOTENV_STRICT` is set to any value, and set either through environment variables
+or in the environment variables file, strict mode is applied, where the command
+gets executed only with the environment variables from the environment file, and
+without the environment variables from the environment.
+This mode is useful to not
+leak environment variables to your commmands that don't really need them, but also
+keep in mind some programs rely on `$PATH` to be set, or `$HOME` or other useful
+environment variables.

 `dotenv` will execute your command, `stdin`, `stdout` and `stderr` will be piped, and the
 exit code will be passed to your terminal.